-Anyone that has followed blockchain technology’s development over the last decade will have heard the analogy that is made between it and the early stages of the internet.
+Anyone that has followed blockchain technology’s development over the last decade, from the advent of Bitcoin to the creation of verifiable credentials, will have heard the analogy that is made between it and the early stages of the internet.

 “Right now, blockchain is like dial-up internet” is the sort of thing that many commentators have said and the basic premise of this statement is it’s a revolutionary technology that is still in its early days of development.
 Certainly, there are comparisons to be made.
 Firstly, both systems are essentially based on networks, with the internet’s network now spanning the world and everything we do, while blockchain networks (which are, of course, slightly different) currently used by a fraction of the global population.